This is a thin batter that makes tender pancakes. Be sure to let them cook until the surface is almost entirely firm before you flip them over.

 - Blend on high until very well combined, about 20-30 seconds, or until you no longer see any noticeable flecks of spinach.

 - Warm a nonstick or cast iron skillet or griddle over medium heat and coat with oil or butter.
-Pour small rounds of batter onto the hot surface and let cook until bubbles form on the surface and the surface is mostly set, about 2-3 minutes.
+Pour small rounds of batter onto the hot surface—the batter should spread fairly thinly on its own—and let cook until bubbles form on the surface and the surface is mostly set, about 3-4 minutes.

-- Flip and cook for an additional minute or two, or until fully cooked.
+- Flip and cook for an additional 3 minutes, or until fully cooked.

 - Continue to prepare the rest of the batter, keeping the finished pancakes warm in a 275 degree oven if desired.